smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Extended functionallity compared to rtr plugin
   * Simplified configuration compared to rtr plugin

-* smartvisu: New plugin to replace visu_smartvisu plugin -
+* smartvisu: New plugin to replace visu_smartvisu plugin

   * Checks for the usage of deprecated or removed widgets while generating visu pages
   * For sv v2.9 and up templates (index.html, rooms.html from sv are used instead of templates of plugin
   * Structure of smartVISU navigation can optionally be defined in /etc/visu.yaml
   * Generates an item list for widget creator

+* viesmann:

+  * Read and write data of a Viessmann heating system

 Plugin Updates and Bugfixes
 ---------------------------

+* alexap3:

+  * bugfix for Web-IF, some improvements

+* alexarc4shng:

+  * bugfix for Web-IF, some improvements

 * appletv: